Biarslan/nodejs2024Q1-service/README.md

 - `/favs/artist/{id}`
   - `POST` - Add artist with id to the favorites
   - `DELETE` - Delete artist with id from favorites

+## Useful information

+- When you delete Artist, Album or Track, it's id deletes from favorites (if was there) and references to it in other entities becoming null.
+For example: Artist is deleted => this artistId in corresponding Albums's and Track's become null + this artist's id is deleted from favorites, same logic for Album and Track.
+- Non-existing entity can't be added to Favorites.
+- User's password excluded from server response.